 An EMF meter can be used to communicate with spirits during a séance.
 Participants encourage the spirits to come forward and try to trigger the lights on the EMF meter to show that they are present or to indicate an answer to a question.

 The K-II EMF meter is the most popular meter, but like all devices of its type, it is susceptible to interference from many external factors.
 They can be triggered by things like mobile phones and walkie talkies, so this should be accounted for when investigating.
 Phones should be turned off and results discredited if a radio is being used.
 EMF meters are also prone to interference from things which might be beyond your control like radio transmissions, and interference from sources in neighbouring properties like baby monitors, and even fluorescent lights.

-The biggest problem with EMF meters is that if you hold one near your's or anyone else's head, there is no change in the EM field strength.
+The biggest problem with the theory behind EMF meters is that they don't and can't detect "brainwaves".
+If you hold one near your's or anyone else's head, there is no change in the EM field strength.
 In fact, even if our brains did kick out a strong enough current it still wouldn't be detected as EMF meters aren't designed to detect it.
-"Brainwaves" cycle at 12.5 to 30Hz, lower than the minimum 50Hz threshold of an EMF meter.
+Brainwaves cycle at 12.5 to 30Hz, lower than the minimum 50Hz threshold of an EMF meter.

 Let's assume for a minute than an EMF meter could detect electric frequencies of dead spirits, then shouldn't they be able to detect living beings' fields too?
 Like when I hold the device to my head?
 Or shouldn't it alert me when a friend walks into the room?